chung-leong/react-seq/doc/wrap.md

 The code above uses [`reject`](./reject.md) to redirect errors caught by the error boundary into the generator function.

+Wrap functions do not receive all elements yielded by a generator, only those that get rendered.
+They will never receive an async generator.

 ## Examples

 * [Transition](../examples/transition/README.md)